FLipMts28/CodeCademy/98. Add-On/GitHub Trainning/Q&A.md

 Codecademy Docs is a free and open-contribution resource that contains entries spanning many common languages, libraries, frameworks, and more.
 Users worldwide are encouraged to share their knowledge and expertise by creating an entry about a chosen topic.
 In this project, we will show you how to break up the task of contributing an entry into bite-sized sub-tasks so that you too can make a contribution.
 The steps to contribute are explained in detail in this article.

 Contributing to Codecademy Docs is an excellent way for beginners to practice their GitHub and open-source contribution skills.
 It also looks great to potential employers!

+## Give Feedback, Get Feedback ##

+You just completed a Portfolio Project by putting what you’ve learned into practice — way to go!

+But you’re not quite done yet.
+Giving and getting feedback is an important part of the process.
+By seeing the different solutions that other learners came up with or explaining what you did, you’ll deepen and solidify your understanding of what you’ve learned.

+Post your Portfolio Project on the forums and ask for feedback.
+Then check out some other projects and help your fellow learner.